open-meteo/open-meteo/README.md

 - Go https://github.com/HectorMalot/omgo
 - Python https://github.com/m0rp43us/openmeteopy

 Contributions welcome!
-Writing a SDK for Open-Meteo is more than welcome and a great way to help user users.
+Writing a SDK for Open-Meteo is more than welcome and a great way to help users.

 ## Roadmap
 - Forecasts in 6-hour intervals for `morning`, `afternoon`, `evening` and `night`
 - 14 day weather forecast based on GFS ensemble and ICON ensemble
 - Wave and current forecasts
-- Air quality forecast with gases and pollen in hourly resolition
+- Air quality forecast with gases and pollen in hourly resolution
-- 15 minutes weatherforecast for 2 days for temperature, wind and solar radiation
+- 15 minutes weather forecast for 2 days for temperature, wind and solar radiation

 ## Support
-If you encouter bugs while using Open-Meteo APIs, please file a new issue ticket.
+If you encounter bugs while using Open-Meteo APIs, please file a new issue ticket.
 For general ideas or Q&A please use the [Discussion](https://github.com/open-meteo/open-meteo/discussions) section on Github.
 Thanks!

 For other enquiries please contact info@open-meteo.com